 You’ve just purchased or about to purchase your first investment property and you are tossing up whether to manage it yourself or engage the services of a property manager.
-Managing a rental property can be a complex and frustratingly protracted process, which is why many investors turn to a property manager for professional judgement and support.
+Managing a rental property can be a complex and frustratingly protracted process, which is why many investors turn to a manager for professional judgement and support.

 Selecting a manager is a critical element in lessening the risk and maximising your returns.
-A property manager can source tenants of high quality whilst reducing the pressures associated with therental property.
+A property manager can source tenants of high quality whilst reducing the pressures associated with property.
 When you begin your search for a manager, you’ll want to ask the following 8 questions to ensure you find the best professional for your particular needs and circumstances.

 Does the agency have a dedicated investment property management department?

 Some agencies will have a team of managers with many years experience, others leave property management tasks in the hands of the front desk staff.
-You may find that an agency where the director has an active involvement in the property management department will take the business of property management more seriously.
+You may find that an agency where the director has an active involvement in the rental management department will take the business of property management more seriously.